 Debt funds do not prioritise high returns.
 They generate adequate but stable returns that fulfill the fund investment objective.
 Thus debt funds are suitable for investors looking for short to medium-term investment horizon.

-Best Debt Funds in India
+Best Debt Funds To Invest In 2019

 1. Tata Liquid Fund (G)

 Tata Liquid Fund (Growth) is benchmarked to CRISIL Liquid Fund Index.
 The scheme objective is to generate reasonable returns with high liquidity to the unit-holders.